pingcap/tidb/docs/design/2021-03-30-small-table-caching.md

 update table_cache_meta set lock ='WRITE', lease = %?' where tid = %?
 ```

 WriteAndUnlock() has some special requirements.
-Write data needs to be in the same transaction as the unlock operation, and either succeed at the same time or fail at the same time.
+Write data needs to be in the same transaction as the unlock operation, and either succeed or fail at the same time.
 In addition, write operation also needs to confirm the write lock is hold:

 ```
 begin